 Tripwire IP360 Commander is a cross-platform command line interface (CLI) for Tripwire IP360 that allows unlimited integration and workflow possibilities.
 It also offers a consistent, flexible, and reliable way to retrieve rich information from Tripwire IP360.
 Reference integrations exists for GRC, ITSM, IAM, Cloud Platforms, and Asset Discovery.
 And it’s also free!

 It’s critically important for Tripwire to be a good citizen within that ecosystem, and our ability to integrate and share information with other tools and applications is how we achieve that.
-Tripwire uses this collaborative approach to align its solutions with your evolving IT ecosystem and has been doing this for a long time.
+At Tripwire, we use this collaborative approach to align solutions with your evolving IT ecosystem.
+This has been, and remains, a core value over our 25-year history.

 To learn more about how the Tripwire product portfolio can secure your business, click here.